Fujio-Turner/json-serialize-merger/README.md

 #### TIMEBASED
-A common conflict resovle is timestamp.
-The "newest" timestamp between two documents wins/saved. `updated`
+A common conflict resolution method is timestamp.
+The "newest" timestamp between two documents wins.
+Example on the field BELOW `updated`
 ```
 {
   "docType":"invoice",